Anniversary TripsPosted: January 6, 2014

 We sat in a booth all to ourselves and enjoyed refreshments from the concession counter in the train.

 One of my favorite details of the day were the tickets, complete with stamps and hole punches marking the date (which helped inspire our save the dates).
-It seemed a great touch on their behalf to adequately create a steam engine train experience.
+It was a great detail to round out the experience.

 James (who loves all things related to flags) was very excited to find a replica of the very first bear flag of California at the pier.

 After a full day and night in Santa Barbara we decided to head to Solvang for a few hours before making our way back to Los Angeles.
-This little city proved to be quite the surprise as we were not expecting something so lovely and detailed.
+This charming Danish architecture proved to be quite the surprise as we were not expecting to find anything like it in Southern California.
 We have decided that Solvang will need a whole weekend to itself for our exploration someday.